The Myaza API supports two authentication methods depending on your use case.Documentation Index

 API keys are the primary auth method for backend integrations.
 Pass your key in every request using theX-API-Key header.

 API keys are managed exclusively through the Myaza Dashboard.
+Creating,

 Getting an API Key